naubiomech/OpenExo/Documentation/ReadTheDocs/source/FirstTimeStartup.rst

     === SETTING UP THE SD CARD ===
     </div>

-Now we need to copy the relevant files over to the SD card, set the exo configuration we're using, the motors we're using, and the controller we want, and then we'll be ready for our first trial.
+Here we will:
+   - Copy the relevant files over to the SD card
+   - Set the exo configuration we're using
+   - Establish the motors used
+   - Set the desired controller

-Plug the SD card into your computer (you'll likely need a micro SD to SD adapter) and navigate to the OpenExo folder that you downloaded onto your computer.
-Within that folder, open the "SDCard" folder and cppy the contents into the SD card you just plugged into your computer.
-Make sure that any time you want to alter the parameters of the SD card, you're eediting the SD card itself, not the folder in OpenExo.
+First, plug the SD card into your computer (you'll likely need a micro SD to SD adapter) and navigate to the OpenExo folder that you downloaded onto your computer.
+Within that folder, open the "SDCard" folder and copy the contents into the SD card you just plugged into your computer.
+Make sure that any time you want to alter the parameters of the SD card, you're editing the SD card itself, not the folder in OpenExo.

-Now, making sure you're editing the SD card itself, open config.ini.
+Now, making sure you're editing the SD card itself, **open config.ini**.
 This is what we'll edit first.
 Here, you'll see various configurations of OpenExo (bilateralHip, bilateralAnkle, etc.) and various parameters you can edit.
 As the first order of business, we'll go into "[Exo]" and make sure we're using the